Trillium luteum: Taxonomy

-In 1813, Muhlenberg described the yellow-petaled variety Trillium sessile var. luteum, but the taxon was given specific rank (Trillium luteum) by Harbison in 1901.
+In 1813, Gotthilf Heinrich Ernst Muhlenberg described the yellow-petaled variety Trillium sessile var. luteum, but the taxon was given specific rank (Trillium luteum) by Thomas Grant Harbison in 1901.
 The latter is distinguished from T. sessile by its larger size, the mottling of its leaves, shorter filaments, the color of its petals, and the character of its stigmas.
 The specific epithet luteum, which means "yellow", refers to the color of its petals.

+Trillium luteum is a member of the Trillium cuneatum complex, a group of eight taxa including Trillium maculatum and Trillium cuneatum (in the strict sense).
+All members of the complex are sessile-flowered trilliums (Trillium subgen.
+Sessilia).

-Distribution
+Distribution and habitat

-Trillium luteum is endemic to the southeastern United States.
-It is native to Georgia, Kentucky, North Carolina, and Tennessee.
+Trillium luteum is endemic to the southeastern United States, ranging from southeastern Kentucky to northwestern Georgia, with significant populations in and around the Great Smoky Mountains of eastern Tennessee and western North Carolina.
 It is especially abundant around Gatlinburg, Tennessee.
 T. luteum has been widely introduced elsewhere, with known populations in Maryland, Michigan, Ontario, Pennsylvania, South Carolina, and Virginia.
-(A few disjunct populations of yellow-flowered trilliums in central Alabama have been identified as T. luteum but botanists disagree on this point.)
 There are hundreds of citizen science observations of T. luteum outside of its natural range, especially in Pennsylvania, Maryland, New York, and Virginia.
+A few disjunct populations of yellow sessile-flowered trilliums in central Alabama have been identified as T. luteum but botanists disagree on this point.

 The ranges of T. luteum and T. cuneatum generally do not overlap except in Casey County in southern Kentucky, in southeastern Tennessee, and along the Little Tennessee River on the border between Tennessee and North Carolina.
 Hybrids will be found along these points of contact, which makes identification difficult.